vandontduong/CARTEx/README.md

 ### Analyses <a name = "analyses"></a>

-We share example summarized analyses resulting from our custom pipelines.
+We share some summarized analyses resulting from our custom pipelines.
+These figures were reorganized using [`summarized-analyses.R`](summarized-analyses.R).

 ## Literature <a name = "literature"></a>